OathPros/COMP3/source/guidelines/icon-design.rst

 Perspective & shape
 -------------------

 Full-color icons should be rendered with a simple orthogonal view and no real or isometric perspective.
-To provide depth a raised effect can be applied to mimic the Z-axis.
+To provide depth, a raised effect can be applied to mimic the Z-axis.
 Please keep the effect subtle though!
 Raising the object more than 2 detail units (4 nominal pixels) is not recommended.

 In order to aid recognition, each application icon should have a unique silhouette.
 However, to ensure visual balance with other application icons, the aspect ratio should not be extreme.
 Very narrow or very wide shapes should be avoided.